On this page

 - eHerkenning for businesses (in Dutch).

-Follow these steps if you want to purchase an eHerkenning token in the Netherlands:
+Follow these steps if you want to purchase an eHerkenning key in the Netherlands:

 In order to use eHerkenning, your company or organisation must be registered with the Dutch Chamber of Commerce.
 Your company may not be eligible for registration with the Dutch Chamber of Commerce, if so read the paragraph 'Foreign Businesses'.

 Please note: Consider whether you need eHerkenning for services with a higher security level in the future.
 Will you apply for a subsidy at some point in time, for example?
 Or will you perhaps require an All-in-one Permit for Physical Aspects at some stage?
-If you want to increase your eHerkenning token at a later stage, you will have to upgrade your existing token.
+If you want to increase your eHerkenning key at a later stage, you will have to upgrade your existing key.

 Please note: In order to authorise a member of staff for eHerkenning (assurance level 4), a government PKI certificate is required.
 PKI certificates can only be used for the person named on the certificate.
 Standard Business Reporting (SBR) certificates are organisation certificates, which cannot be used to authorise members of staff.
 The reverse also applies.
 The personal certificates required for eHerkenning cannot be used for SBR.
 Do not forget this when purchasing SBR software and/or an eHerkenning tool.